stump3/server-manager/docs/MULTI_PROTOCOL_L4_INGRESS_REVIEW.md

 This review does not dispute Variant A (TCP-only, MODE=F-gated TeleMT-via-loopback-TCP flag, Hysteria2 untouched) as the right target **shape**.
-It adds one precondition: **the MODE=F `stream{}` block's `proxy_protocol` scoping (C2) should be resolved or explicitly confirmed safe before Variant A is built on top of it**, since Variant A's own design (`config.sh:699-703`: "extend the `map`, add a TeleMT upstream + branch") would add a *third* branch to the same shared `server{}` block, compounding rather than fixing the ambiguity — a naive implementation
+It adds one precondition: **the MODE=F `stream{}` block's `proxy_protocol` scoping (C2, now CONFIRMED by local byte-level reproduction — see Xray / REALITY Review) should be resolved, or its downstream effect on a live REALITY handshake explicitly confirmed or ruled out, before Variant A is built on top of it**, since Variant A's own design (`config.sh:699-703`: "extend the `map`, add a TeleMT upstream + branch") would add a *third* branch to the same shared `server{}` block, compounding rather than fixing the ambiguity — a naive implementation